Is It Safe To Take Creatine Without Working Out?

 Individuals with kidney issues or those at risk for kidney disease should avoid taking creatine without consulting a healthcare provider.
 Pregnant or breastfeeding women and people with specific health conditions should also seek medical advice before using creatine.

-Creatine alone does not build muscle.
+Creatine helps you build muscle, but not without exercise.
 It enhances your ability to perform high-intensity workouts, which can lead to muscle growth.
-Without exercise, creatine will not significantly increase muscle mass.